odoo/odoo/doc/reference/javascript_reference.rst

 Relational fields
 -----------------

-- selection (FieldSelection)
-    The FieldSelection widget is a simple select tag with a dropdown menu to allow the selection of a range of values.
-It is designed to work with fields of type 'selection' and 'many2one'.
-When working with a many2one, it does not allow the creation/edition of relational data.
-This is the default field for selection fields.
+.. autoclass:: web.relational_fields.FieldSelection

-    - Supported field types: *selection, many2one*
+    Supported field types: *selection*, *many2one*

-    Attributes:
+    .. attribute:: placeholder

-    - placeholder: a string which is used to display some info when no value is selected
+        a string which is used to display some info when no value is selected

     .. code-block:: xml